Adaptively Robust LLM Monitoring via Activation Watermarking: Implementation Details

 \section{Implementation Details}

-\tit{Base Model} For all our experiments, we use \texttt{Qwen/Qwen2.5-7B-Instruct} as the base conversational model with transformer configurations commonly used in literature.
-We generate responses with a fixed maximum length (typically 128--256 new tokens) and standard decoding settings (\eg, temperature sampling for generation experiments).
+\tit{Base Model} For all our experiments, we use \texttt{Qwen2.5-7B-Instruct} as the base conversational model with transformer configurations commonly used in literature.
+We generate responses with a fixed maximum length (typically 256 new tokens) and standard decoding settings (\eg, temperature sampling for generation experiments).

 \tit{Training} We train on a mixture of harmful and benign BeaverTails responses.
-Additionally, for harmful examples, we use the Qwen3Guard-Stream model \citep{zhao2025qwen3guard} the first token of the response that makes the response harmful.
-For example, to identify the first non-safe assistant token and set the harmful onset offset $\Delta$ accordingly; for benign examples we set $\Delta = 0$.
-We train for one epoch with a batch size chosen to saturate a single GPU, use gradient checkpointing to reduce memory usage, and tune the watermark weight $\lambda$ on a validation split to balance detection performance and benign utility.
+Additionally, for harmful examples, we use the Qwen3Guard-Stream model \citep{zhao2025qwen3guard} to identify the first non-safe assistant token and set the harmful onset offset $\Delta$ accordingly; for benign examples we set $\Delta = 0$.
+We train for one epoch with a batch size chosen to saturate a single GPU, use gradient checkpointing to reduce memory usage, and tune the watermark weight $\lambda$ on a validation split to balance detection performance and utility.

 \tit{Watermarked Models} To obtain a watermarked model $\mathcal{M}_k$, we fine-tune the base model on harmful and benign data with the loss in Eq.~\eqref{eq:loss}.
 We choose a single hidden layer $\ell \in L$ and sample a random watermark direction $w_\ell$ for each $\ell \in L$ using a fixed seed, which defines the key $k$.
 During fine-tuning, we keep a frozen copy of the base model for the KL term and optimize only the trainable copy.
 Unless otherwise stated, we train with mixed batches of harmful and benign examples and apply the watermark loss only on tokens in the target range $J$ determined by the harmful onset annotation.